mickys/bytearray-node/README.md

 # ByteArray-node

-This is a Node.js implementation of the Actionscript 3 ByteArray.
+This is a Node.js implementation of the Actionscript 3 ByteArray, without any dependencies!

+# Installation

 **npm install bytearray-node**